spacetelescope/webbpsf/docs/installation.rst

   Python 2.5 or 2.6 provided ``ttk`` is available.)

-Similar GUIs are implemented in both widget tool kits, with the wxpython GUI providing some additional functionality.
-Future development will likely concentrate on the wxpython toolkit, but for now both are supported.
+Similar GUIs are implemented in both widget tool kits, with the wxpython GUI providing additional functionality.
+Future development will concentrate on the wxpython toolkit only, but for now both are supported.

 Alternatively, you can just skip using the GUI; the optical modeling classes themselves have no dependency on these widgets.